modopayments/modo2auth-java/README.md

 ## modo2auth-java

-> A core Java solution to generate authentication tokens to communicate with the Modo servers
+> A core Java solution to generate authentication tokens to communicate with Modo APIs

 ### Prerequesites